mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 ### THE AGE OF UNITY (Ancient Past)

-Before the Sundering, Tirvandor was one unified land.
+Before the Worldrend, Tirvandor was one unified land.
 The details are lost to time, but legends speak of a golden age.

 ### THE SUNDERING (800 Years Ago)